Deconstructed Cooked Egg Eggnog – None Better!

 The milk and egg yolks only need to simmer on low for a few minutes, bringing the temperature to 160 and making it perfectly safe and more delicious to drink.

-Cold Eggnog vs Cooked Eggnog
+Cold Eggnog vs Warm Eggnog

 While cold eggnog can be attained with this recipe, simply by chilling the egg yolk, sugar and milk mixture after cooking it, a warm eggnog is equally delightful.

 Serving cold eggnog for a large gathering?
 Simply chill a large batch of the eggnog mixture until ready to serve.
-Add the liquor, brandy or rum just before serving or when the eggnog is made.

 The meringues will keep at room temperature for a day, or in the fridge for a few days in an air-tight container.

-Licor 43 – Cuarenta y Tres
+A Yummy Booze In My Eggnog Is Licor 43 – Cuarenta y Tres

 Oh My Goodness!
 Where has this fabulous liquor been all my life?